Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that teens are learning how to be in healthy relationships and that includes learning how to fight fairly.
-Because of your teen’s learning and development, they will make mistakes and poor choices.
-How you, as a parent, handle those moments can determine how you help build their conflict management skills.
-Learning about developmental milestones can help a parent better understand what their teen is going through.
-Here are some examples:
+Intense feelings like anger and hurt occur as you go about your daily life, so you may not consider their role and impact on your teen.
+Intense feelings can have a major influence on the day and on your relationship with your teen.
+Your teen is learning how to be in healthy relationships, and in the learning process, they will make mistakes and poor choices.
+How you, as a parent or someone in a parenting role, handle those moments can determine how you help build their conflict management skills.
+Learning about developmental milestones can help you better understand what your teen is experiencing.
+Here are some examples.

 - Fifteen-year-olds may feel sensitive to criticism and preoccupied with peer impressions.
 Conflict may arise if teens fear failure in front of you, their teacher, or their peers.